The 20 Best Podcasts For Women's Mental Health

 7. Anything Goes

-If you love to lounge in bed after a long day, you may love Anything Goes, a weekly show hosted by Emma Chamberlain, recorded from the comfort of her bed.
+If you love to lounge in bed after a long day, you might love Anything Goes, a weekly show hosted by Emma Chamberlain, recorded from the comfort of her bed.
 Emma's millions of fans include people of all gender identities.
 Still, women may especially appreciate her takes on philosophy, sex, fashion, and other topics that have influenced her life and career as a young woman.

 Getty